 Yet scandals in a state plagued by government corruption over the past several years have placed Menendez’s hold on his Senate seat in doubt, leaving Israelis wondering who may spearhead support for Israel within the Democratic Party, as well as within New Jersey, where fellow Democratic Sen. Cory Booker is not considered to be as strong on Israel as his veteran counterpart.

-Despite being cleared of corruption charges that forced Menendez to temporarily step down from his position in the Senate Foreign Relations Committee, the Senate Ethics Committee “severely admonished” Menendez, stating in a four-page bipartisan “letter of admonition” that his actions “risked undermining the public’s confidence in the Senate.”
+During the his current Senate term, corruption charges forced Menendez to temporarily step down from his position in the Senate Foreign Relations Committee.
+A court case against Menendez ended in a mistrial, yet the Senate Ethics Committee “severely admonished” Menendez, stating in a four-page bipartisan “letter of admonition” that his actions “risked undermining the public’s confidence in the Senate.”

 Republican challenger visits Jerusalem